vsg-dev/vsgTutorial/2_Foundations/RTTI.md

     pointer = ref_ptr<vsg::Object>(astro::Body 0x7f5116bc6010), class = astro::Body, name = Sun, age = 5.603
 ~~~

 Note, that sort has grouped the different types in order then within the same object types they are sorted.
+With this console output we also see how VSG's smart pointers can provide richer information about pointers, the type of pointer and the type of object it points to.

 ---